ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-2-constructors.rst

 Subclasses inherit all the private instance variables in a superclass that they extend, but they cannot directly access them since they are private.
 And constructors are not inherited.

 How do you initialize inherited private variables if you don't have direct access to them in the subclass?
-In Java you can put a call to the parent constructor using ``super();`` as the first line in a subclass constructor to initialize inherited fields.
-Remember that constructors don't have a return type and the constructor name must match the class name.
+In Java you can put a call to the parent constructor using  as the first line in a subclass constructor.
+In Java, the superclass constructor can be called from the first line of a subclass constructor by using the keyword super and passing appropriate parameters, for example ``super();`` or ``super(theName);`` as in the code below.
+The actual parameters given to super() are used to initialize the inherited instance variables, for example the name instance variable in the Person superclass.

 .. code-block:: java